Andrews-Projects/Security-Operations-Center/Network monitoring with Nagios/README.md

 ### Set-up is complete,Nagios has been set-up,2 servers are up and have been connected to it,communication has been established.

-# This is is for Nagios implementation.
+# This is it for Nagios Network Monitor implementation.